saintsal/daoistry/content/mindsets/fractals.md

 And it'll also [free you from a ton of meetings](/practices/priorities-meeting/)!

-Making this switch seems hard, but it's usually just a matter of realising that you don't need to rely on anything Centralised in a DAO, and changing the right work habits.
+Making this switch seems hard, but it's usually just a matter changing a few work habits.

-> By the way, this site is designed for to help you fractalise  Pick a few habits that make sense to you, and share the those habits with the people you work with, then start.
+> By the way, this site is designed for to help you fractalise  Pick a few [practices](/practices) that make sense to you, share them with your immediate collaborators, then start.

 If you'd like a playbook on this, check out [The Speedboat Armada](https://source.institute/collaboration/decentralised-agile/)